 *Please note that there are different dissertation requirements for students enrolled before and after Fall 2018.

 Each student, in consultation with his/her faculty advisor, will develop a proposed course of study.
 The course of study must specify both a major Focus Area and minor area of study, courses to be taken, and proposed timeline for courses, practicum, preliminary and comprehensive exams, and dissertation.
 The DrPH degree is designed to be completed within 4 years at full-time effort.
 There is a 7-year time limit.

-The DrPH program requires 67 total credit hours distributed as follows:
+For students enrolled before Fall 2018 - The DrPH program requires 67 total credit hours.

 12 hrs - Focus Area - The 12 hrs of credit in the Focus Area will include the following:

-- 6 hrs of Advanced Biostatistics Methods: BIOS 6611 and BIOS 6612 or equivalent applied statistics covering probability, descriptive, parametric and non-parametric methods for one and two sample estimation/testing, linear modeling and analysis of variance.
+6 hrs of Advanced Biostatistics Methods (BIOS 6611 and BIOS 6612 or equivalent): These are applied statistics courses covering probability, descriptive, parametric and non-parametric methods for one and two sample estimation/testing, linear modeling and analysis of variance.
 Logistic and poisson regression, survival analysis and methods for correlated and hierarchical data are also covered.
 Matrix algebra and the statistical package SAS will be used.

 9 hrs - Selective Area Courses - This coursework is intended to lead to expertise in the area in which the student will be examined in the qualifying exams and in which the dissertation will be completed.
 Examples of areas of specialization for Epidemiology include (but are not limited to): health data and information systems, chronic disease prevention and control, communicable disease prevention and control, injury prevention, and newborn screening.
 Coursework to fulfill the selective requirement may be taken in the School of Public Health or another relevant school or department.
 Courses should be selected in consultation with the student's dissertation mentor, or advisor, if prior to formation of the dissertation committee.